S e e w a l d' s A r t G a l l e r y

 'Spanish Village' in Balboa Park!

-Directions at bottom of page and link on left.
+Directions at bottom of page.

-We will take a lunch at a little deli/sandwich shop in the park next to the photography museum at noon.
 If you have a camera with lots of lenses and attachments, a 'photo back pack' would be a good idea to get.
 Carrying around your equipment all day will definitely take a toll on your energy level.
 (See 'getting really pooped out' in the dictionary.)
+We have a couple for sale at the gallery.

 Definite field items to bring:

 2. Tripod bag, but not necessarily for this particular class if it's the weekend one only, we will shoot the whole time and not put it away sometimes like we do for the one week classes.
+(We now carry a couple in our store/gallery).

 4. Camera instruction manual.
 NEVER leave home without it.